 - Ranch work is one of the few ways you can secure a second Working Holiday Visa and extend your time in Oz - awesome!

-Take advantage of the 18-30 Working Holiday Visa in Australia and head Down Under for a ranch job experience in Oz!
-This exciting 9-day package of beach relaxation and ranch work training is the kick-start you’ll need to work your way across the outback as a ranch hand.
+Take advantage of the 18-30 Working Holiday Visa in Australia and head Down Under for a farm or ranch job experience in Oz!
+This exciting 9 day package of beach relaxation and farm work training is the kick-start you’ll need to work your way across the outback as a ranch hand.
 You’ll get a guaranteed paid ranch job at the end of your training – awesome!